A Radical Idea

 She was willing and obedient, and she ate for many days.

 Why did God not do this for all the widows in Israel?
 If you read the context in the record of Luke, you will understand that Jesus was teaching about believing.
-There are not many that believe what God has said – at times very few.
-Those that do believe and obey have great results.
+There are not many that believe what God has said – at times, very few.
+Those who do believe and obey have great results.
 She ate for many days.

 The other record that Jesus referred to was the healing of Naaman the Syrian.
 Once again, Naaman was not of Israel.
 Jesus said there were many lepers in Israel during the time of the prophet Elisha, but none were healed except Naaman.
 There is no record of any other leper even approaching God and asking for healing.